veertuinc/anklet/README.md

     - `anklet -s stop` to stop the services semi-gracefully (interrupt the plugin at the next context cancellation definition, and still try to cleanup gracefully).
 This requires that the plugin has properly defined context cancellation checks.
     - `anklet -s drain` to stop services, but wait for all jobs to finish gracefully.

 It is also possible to use ENVs for several of the items in the config.
+They override anything set in the yml.
 Here is a list of ENVs that you can use:

 | ENV | Description |
 | --- | --- |